Wednesday, May 22, 2019

 Error Handling Techinques

-Fatal error force session to fail.
+A fatal error forces the session to fail.

-This happens when its unable to access source, target or repository
+This happens when it's unable to access source, target or repository

 It happens while reading data from source to target.
 Rejected records will come in this category.

-To capture the transformation level errors, we need to enable the property in the configure tab in session properties 'Error Log Type'.
+To capture the transformation-level errors, we need to enable the property in the configure tab in session properties 'Error Log Type.'

 And we choose DB connection along with the connection information.